Skip to main content

 February 2023

-On February 27, 2023, Dr. Tang delivered a wonderful talk of HIV CNS reservoirs in the 2023 CFAR series of webinar entitled “Brain microglia are a persistent HIV reservoir despite durable antiretroviral therapy”.
+On February 27, 2023, Dr. Tang delivered a wonderful talk on HIV CNS reservoirs in the 2023 CFAR series of a webinar entitled “Brain microglia are a persistent HIV reservoir despite durable antiretroviral therapy”.
 Congratulations to Dr. Tang.

 On February 19-23, 2023, our graduate student Ms. Gabriela Prates attended the annual CROI meeting in Seattle, with a poster presentation entitled “Innate immunity in HTLV-1 infection: IFN-alpha levels are upregulated in the early HAM”.

-On February 16, 2023, Dr. Jiang is invited for a talk (zoom) in the HIV Neurobehavioral Research Center at UC-San Diego.
-The title is “Definitive evidence of a persistent HIV reservoir in human brain myeloid cells despite ART”.
+On February 16, 2023, Dr. Jiang is invited for a talk (zoom) at the HIV Neurobehavioral Research Center at UC San Diego.
+The title is “Definitive Evidence of a Persistent HIV reservoir in human brain myeloid cells despite ART”.
 We discussed our recent findings of HIV reservoirs in the human brain.

 January 2023

-On January 27, 2023, the Jiang lab’s presentation on HIV CNS reservoir in the Tenth International Workshop on HIV Persistence During Therapy is highlighted by the Scientific Committee in the upcoming issue of Journal of Virus Eradication (https://doi.org/10.1016/j.jve.2023.100315.).
+On January 27, 2023, the Jiang lab’s presentation on HIV CNS reservoir in the Tenth International Workshop on HIV Persistence During Therapy was highlighted by the Scientific Committee in the Journal of Virus Eradication (https://doi.org/10.1016/j.jve.2023.100315.).
 Congrats to Dr. Tang!

 On January 23, 2023, Ms. Emily Sang joined the Jiang lab for her undergraduate training.
-Emily is a freshman student at UNC, planning to be majored in Biostatistics.
-Welcome Emily!
+Emily is a freshman student at UNC, planning to major in Biostatistics.
+Welcome, Emily!

 December 2022

-On Dec 19, 2022, Ms. Gabriela Prates joined the Jiang lab for her graduate studies in UNC-Chapel Hill.
-Gabriela is a PhD student in the Institute of Tropical Medicine at the University of Sao Paulo, Sao Paulo, Brazil.
+On Dec 19, 2022, Ms. Gabriela Prates joined the Jiang lab for her graduate studies at UNC-Chapel Hill.
+Gabriela is a Ph.D. student at the Institute of Tropical Medicine at the University of Sao Paulo, Sao Paulo, Brazil.
 She will work on HTLV and HIV pathogenesis in the Jiang lab, which is supported by FAPESP from Brazil.
 Welcome Gabriela!

-On Dec 13-16 , 2022, the Jiang lab presented brain microglia reservoir and decrotonylation work in the Annual HIV Persistence During Therapy Workshop at Miami, USA.
+On Dec 13-16, 2022, the Jiang lab presented brain microglia reservoir and de-crotonylation work in the Annual HIV Persistence During Therapy Workshop in Miami, USA.

 On Dec 2, 2022, our paper entitled “Depletion of HIV reservoir by activation of ISR signaling in the resting CD4+ T cells” is accepted by iScience.
 We found that latent HIV evolves to suppress the host ISR/ATF4 signaling pathway to achieve its quiescent and stable infection in resting CD4+ T cells, which is a new target for HIV cure.
 Congratulations to Dajiang!